dineshshekhawat/alpha_blog/README.md

-First Ruby on rails app
+First Ruby on rails app.